mittalramsharan/sessionmon/trunk/sessionmon/SessionMon/doc/readme.txt

     * User friendly graphical interface
-    * Servlet session dump in HTML, XML and JSON format o Session ID o Number of other active sessions o Total number of session attributes o List of attributes in session
+    * Servlet session dump in HTML, XML and JSON format o Session ID o Total number of active sessions (new in version 1.0) o Total number of session attributes o Latest attribute update time (new in version 1.0) o List of attributes in session
                 + Attribute name
                 + Attribute object type